Thibauth/pgn/pgn.md

 A basic SAN move is given by listing the moving piece letter (omitted for pawns) followed by the destination square.
-Capture moves are denoted by the lower case letter "x" immediately prior to the destination square; pawn captures include the file letter of the originating square of the capturing pawn immediately prior to the "x" character.
+Capture moves are denoted by the lower case letter `x` immediately prior to the destination square; pawn captures include the file letter of the originating square of the capturing pawn immediately prior to the `x` character.

-SAN kingside castling is indicated by the sequence "O-O"; queenside castling is indicated by the sequence "O-O-O".
-Note that the upper case letter "O" is used, not the digit zero.
+SAN kingside castling is indicated by the sequence `O-O`; queenside castling is indicated by the sequence `O-O-O`.
+Note that the upper case letter `O` is used, not the digit zero.
 The use of a zero character is not only incompatible with traditional text practices, but it can also confuse parsing algorithms which also have to understand about move numbers and game termination markers.
-Also note that the use of the letter "O" is consistent with the practice of having all chess move symbols start with a letter; also, it follows the convention that all non-pwn move symbols start with an upper case letter.
+Also note that the use of the letter `O` is consistent with the practice of having all chess move symbols start with a letter; also, it follows the convention that all non-pwn move symbols start with an upper case letter.

 En passant captures do not have any special notation; they are formed as if the captured pawn were on the capturing pawn's destination square.
-Pawn promotions are denoted by the equal sign "=" immediately following the destination square with a promoted piece letter (indicating one of knight, bishop, rook, or queen) immediately following the equal sign.
+Pawn promotions are denoted by the equal sign `=` immediately following the destination square with a promoted piece letter (indicating one of knight, bishop, rook, or queen) immediately following the equal sign.
 As above, the piece letter is in upper case.